eggsontoast1672/rock-paper-scissors/README.md

 beat paper, and paper beats rock.
 I suppose the reasoning is that rock squishes scissors, scissors cut paper, and paper wraps rock?
 Some of those don't make a whole ton of sense, but I digress.

+In addition to the three move commands, typing `quit` at the prompt will cause the program to exit.

 ## Compiling and Running